On Typesetting Engines: A Programmer's Perspective

 and get a PDF in your local folder.

 It can also run purely in a browser, as the project is written in rust and designed to be able to be compiled to WebAssembly.
-In fact, the official typst web app (opens in a new tab) run typst in a browsers via WebAssembly.
-However, this part is not (opens in a new tab) open sourced:
+In fact, the official Typst web app run in a browsers via WebAssembly.
+However, this part is not open sourced:

 Typst can be compiled to WASM, but no JS glue is available, you’d have to write that yourself.
 It’s not as simple as compile(string) because you also need to provide fonts, and if you want a multi-file setup of course also files.